binhdocao/AggieProfs/README.md

 ### Installing

-A step-by-step guide to setting up the development environment:
+Follow these step-by-step instructions to set up your development environment:

 #### Step 1: Clone the Repository
 - Clone the repository using Git: git clone https://github.com/binhdocao/AggieProfs/

 #### Step 2: Navigate to the Project Directory
 - Change to the project directory: